causa-io/runtime-typescript/README.md

 #### OpenAPI

 NestJS provides many decorator that helps building the OpenAPI documentation for a service.
-This provides the additional `@ApiConstantProperty` decorator.
+This package provides those additional decorators:

+- `@ApiConstantProperty`
+- `@ApiErrorDescription` and `@ApiErrorStatusCode`, to decorate subclasses of `ErrorDto`.
+- `@ApiErrorResponses`, to decorate controller methods and list the possible returned errors.

 #### Pagination